DHTMLX/docs-spreadsheet/docs/themes/themes.md

 ![DHTMLX Spreadsheet dark high contrast theme with enhanced text contrast for accessibility](/img/themes/dark_contrast.png)

-The **"contrast-dark"** theme is configured both on the base of the [root CSS variables](#light-theme-default) and the variables which are listed below:
+The `"contrast-dark"` theme is configured using both the [root CSS variables](#light-theme-default) and the variables listed below:

 ~~~css
 [data-dhx-theme='contrast-dark'] {